AI for Humanity and Society 2023

 Teresa Cerratto Pargman, Professor in Human-Computer Interaction at Stockholm University

-Virginia Dignum, Professor in Responsible AI at Umeå University and Program Director of WASP-HS
+Helena Lindgren, Professor in Computing Science at Umeå University, Acting Program Director of WASP-HS

 13:15 – 14:15 Keynote